Plug-in electric vehicles in New York (state)

 As of March 2022, there were about 62,000 electric vehicles in New York, accounting for 0.6% of all vehicles in the state.

 Government policy

 In August 2009, the New York State Energy Research and Development Authority began a study on the effects of plug-in electric vehicles on the state's power grid.

+in 2019, New York State signed the Climate Leadership and Community Protection Act in law, which sets goals to reduce emissions to 40% below 1990 levels by 2030 and then to 85% below 1990 levels by 2050.

 In September 2021, Governor Kathy Hochul signed into law a bill requiring all new vehicles sold in the state to be zero-emission by 2035.
 In January 2022, the state government announced to be spent on the state's electric vehicle tax rebate program, which offers rebates of up to $2,000 for each electric vehicle purchase.